 ‘Pemi Aguda is from Lagos, Nigeria.
 She has an MFA from the Helen Zell Writers’ Program at the University of Michigan.

-W. W. Norton, Virago, and Masobe will publish her story collection, Ghostroots, and her novel, The Suicide Mothers.
 She is represented by Renée Zuckerbrot of MMQ Lit.